antonlogvinenko/jacket/README.md

 ===

 Jacket, implementation of Lisp on the JVM.
-This is a pet project.
+This is a pet project in the way a dinosaur could be a pet.
 It's goals:
 * Learning JVM internals
 * Practicing theory of compilation and interpretation
 * Building yet another LISP implementation